 - Patients want their data stored for future analysis and research

 (98% agreed to this for research relating to their condition, and 93% agreed to share data for any research)

 For infants with genetic syndromes, the results were spectacular: genomics yielded 5 times more diagnoses at 75% less cost per diagnosis (on 2015 test costs).
 This evidence subsequently led to Medicare funding being made available to support genomic testing for children with a suspected complex genetic condition.

 Genomic sequencing resulted in a diagnosis for almost half of the adults and children with hereditary neuropathies (inherited forms of muscle weakness), whereas none had received a diagnosis through usual testing.

-Doctors changed medical care for at least one-fifth of diagnosed patients, due to more precise diagnosis of their condition (28% of children and 21% overall).
+Doctors changed medical care for at least one in every five diagnosed patients, due to more precise diagnosis of their condition (28% of children and 21% overall).
 Changes to care included stopping unnecessary medications and check-ups, new treatment or monitoring for early detection of known complications.

 The Demonstration Project was developed and funded by the seven founding members of the Melbourne Genomics Health Alliance, to investigate how and when genomic testing can improve healthcare.

 A Community Advisory Group was established at the outset, to give input across the work program and ensure consideration of community values, perspectives and priorities.

 An important component of the project was to better understand the views and experiences of patients undergoing genomic testing, as well as those of clinicians and scientists on what impact genomics had on their practice.

 The Demonstration Project was officially launched in 2014 and ran for two years.
 The Victorian Government supported the project’s second year, with an allocation of funding that doubled the number of patients tested.